 If they feel criticised, slighted or betrayed by another, they can rage, or the passive-aggressive silence, holding onto a grudge for a long time, they can seem extraordinarily Jealous or envious of others, especially those who have something they want, they will put those people down any way they can, they will, of course, have a grand tail to spin of why they were the Victim, and we often then feel sorry for them and do all we can to support them, when in reality, they were never the victim, the one they hold a grudge against was the victim, and the narcissist is the perpetrator.

-Depending on the individual narcissist would depend on how their entitlement comes across, whether they show that entitlement to others or covertly act entitled.
+Depending on the individual narcissist would depend on how their entitlement comes across, whether they show that entitlement to others overtly or covertly, grandiose or the victim.